Medical tourism in Mexico is big business. Why? Because the medical costs are very reasonable and the medical care is top notch…

 It’s clear to see that in terms of healthcare in Mexico, there are plenty of stereotypes that simply don’t hold up when examined further.
 Mexico enjoys some of the best public healthcare in the world; as a result, the Mexican population is seeing lower mortality rates and enjoying a better quality of life.
 In the coming years, healthcare in Mexico will become a major world player, with several countries looking to it as a model for their own healthcare systems.

 P.S.
-As America’s Baby Boomers are started to approach their golden years, retirement living in Mexico is becoming an increasingly popular choice for active seniors and their spouses.
+As America’s Baby Boomers are started to approach their golden years, retiring in Mexico is becoming an increasingly popular choice for active seniors and their spouses.
+This is also helping to make medical tourism in Mexico one of the top places in the world for medical tourism.